 Also known as a wage earners program, a Chapter 13 bankruptcy can run from 36 months to 60 months.
 The program lumps together medical bills and other unsecured debts.

 This plan is determined by your total debts and the disposable earnings, plus the assets that are non-exempt.

 This means that it is possible for all the debt remaining at the end of the bankruptcy plan to be discharged even if you have paid way less money than you owe.

-The downside of chapter 13 is that you have to live on a reduced budget every month because you will be giving away a huge chunk of your disposable income.
+The downside of chapter 13 is that you have to live on a reduced budget every month.
+This is because you will be giving away a huge chunk of your disposable income.
 For a Chapter 13 bankruptcy, you are set with a plan payment often between 36 months and 60 months.
 We built a Chapter 13 calculator to help estimate your plan payment in the case that you need to file a Chapter 13 bankruptcy.

 Keep in mind that whether you go with a Chapter 7 or Chapter 13, you will be expected to seek credit counseling from an approved credit counseling agency.
 This will be to ascertain if you really need to file for bankruptcy.